-By its very nature, Web control therefore provides maximum protection against malicious and phishing websites that are dynamically and constantly changing at the expense of the latencies involved with a proxied service, whereas URL filtering can introduce a small risk of exposure to threats between updates.
+By its very nature, Web Control therefore provides maximum protection against malicious and phishing websites that are dynamically and constantly changing.
+However, this does come at the expense of the latencies involved with a proxied service.
+URL filtering has less latency, but can introduce a small risk of exposure to threats between updates.

-If both features (Web control and URL filtering) are simultaneously enabled, then URLs will be checked first via URL filtering lists then subsequently be categorized via Web control.
+If both features (Web Control and URL Filtering) are simultaneously enabled, then URLs will be checked first via URL Filtering lists then subsequently be categorized via Web Control.
 Either feature can block a connection.
 If a connection is blocked by one feature, the decision cannot be over-ruled by the other feature.

-Figure 3: Web control
+Figure 4: Web control